Delegation of Services Agreement

 - The Physician Assistant Board or their representative may require proof or demonstration of competence from any physician assistant for any medical services performed.

-- If a physician assistant determines a task, procedure or diagnostic problem exceeds his or her level of competence, and then the physician assistant shall either consult with a physician or refer such cases to a physician.
+- If a physician assistant determines a task, procedure or diagnostic problem exceeds his or her level of competence, then the physician assistant shall either consult with a physician or refer such cases to a physician.

 Click here to review a sample Delegation of Services Agreement.